 Options for altering the scatter plot appearance includes:

-The software offers various classification methods: unbiased graph-based clustering, k-means clustering, classification by input metadata, or by your own definition and annotation.
-You can import your annotation matrix from a file in Color by tab.
+The software offers various classification methods: unbiased graph-based clustering, classification by input metadata, or by your own definition and annotation.
+You can also import your annotation matrix from a TSV file in Metadata tab.

 To see how a gene or protein is expressed in the given dataset, you can type the gene/ protein name or its Ensembl ID or alias into the gene/protein query box at the top right corner of the scatter plot and Enter.